5.8. Preventing Lost Updates

 END WHILE

-1. Get each row that will be updated by this UPDATE command.
+END FOR- Get each row for update by this UPDATE command.

-2. Repeat the following process until the target row has been updated (or this transaction is aborted).
+- Repeat the following process until the target row is updated (or this transaction is aborted).

-4. Wait for the termination of the transaction that updated the target row, because PostgreSQL uses first-updater-win scheme in SI.
+- Wait for the termination of the transaction that updated the target row, because PostgreSQL uses the first-updater-win scheme in SI.

-8. If the target row has been updated by another concurrent transaction, go to step (9); otherwise, go to step (12).
+- If another concurrent transaction has updated the target row, go to step (9); otherwise, go to step (12).

-12. UPDATE the target row, and go to step (1), because the target row is not yet modified or has been updated by a terminated transaction, i.e. there is ww-conflict.
+- UPDATE the target row, and go to step (1), because the target row is not yet modified or has been updated by a terminated transaction (i.e., there is no ww-conflict).

 Figure 5.11.
 Three internal blocks in ExecUpdate.

-• [2] The target row has been updated by the concurrent transaction (Figure 5.11[2])
+[2] The target row has been updated by a concurrent transaction (Figure 5.11[2]):

-When there is no conflict, the current transaction can update the target row.
+When no conflict exists, the current transaction can update the target row.

 5.8.2.
 Examples

-Three examples are shown in the following.
-The first and second examples show behaviours when the target row is being updated, and the third example shows the behaviour when the target row has been updated.
+Three examples are presented below.
+The first and second examples demonstrate behaviors when a target row is being updated.
+The third example demonstrates the behavior after a target row has been updated.

 5.8.2.1.
 Example 1

-Transactions Tx_A and Tx_B update the same row in the same table, and their isolation level is READ COMMITTED.
+Transactions Tx_A and Tx_B update the same row in the same table.
+Both use the READ COMMITTED isolation level.

 testdb=# -- Tx_A